WorkableDirector/TinyPi-SIEM/README.md

 # TinyPi-SIEM
-TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilites, and more by using a simple Raspberry Pi-5)
+TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilites, and more by a RaspberryPi or any other machine running an Ubuntu based distribution.

 ## Caution
 This is a very early prototype!!
 Most features will not work and only the basic dashboard is working.